 The first stop on our Golden Triangle tour was just outside of Chiang Rai, which is about three hours from Chiang Mai.
 We stopped at the White Temple, known as Wat Rong Khun in Thai.
 It was built by a local artist, Chalermchai Kositpipat, with his own money.
 The White Temple opened in 1997 (although construction is still ongoing) and admission is free.
 This has got to be one of the most impressive temples anywhere in the world and it was definitely the highlight of my Golden Triangle itinerary.

 To get to the main building you cross a bridge over the pond filled with koi.
 The hands you see reaching up symbolize greed and desire.
 Then you pass the “Gate of Heaven” and come upon the entrance to the main building of the temple.
-Unlike other temples, you may see while in Thailand, there is some modern art inside.
+Unlike other temples in Thailand, there is some modern art inside.
 You will have to remove your shoes to enter.
 In addition to going into the main building, be sure to stop off at the bathroom.
 This is the gold building, which many people have said is the most beautiful toilet in the world.
 I don’t know if I would go that far, but it is worth the visit.

 Note: If you aren’t sure about all the driving that a day trip to the Golden Triangle entails, you could also consider just a Chiang Rai day trip from Chiang Mai.